smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         model: https://schema.org/Text
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     deadweightTonnage:
-      description: Deadweight Tonnage (DWT).
+      description: Deadweight Tonnage (DWT)
       type: number
       x-ngsi:
         model: https://schema.org/Number